GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 * ~~Replaced VerifyMsrE2 tool with ControlMsrE2 tool~~
 * ~~Updated `/EFI/OC/Resources` boot theme files~~

 *~~OC 0.7.1's Config.plist adds and deletes some entries, recommended to reconfigure according to usage habits.
 In this version, the startup theme is enabled by default.
-If you need to turn it off, you can change the Misc > Boot > Picker: `External` to `Builtin` in Config.plist; Support macOS 11.5 and can be updated in Software Update after the official version is released.~~ This update has not been uploaded due to network issues.*
+If you need to turn it off, you can change the Misc > Boot > Picker: `External` to `Builtin` in Config.plist; Support macOS 11.5 and can be updated in Software Update.~~ This update has not been uploaded due to network issues.*

 #### February 8, 2021
 * Updated OpenCore to 0.6.6 official version